pdx-cs-sound/course-notes/09-analysis/01-feature-id.md

   * Look for spikes above some reference amplitude.
 Autodetect amplitude?

-  * Look for high second derivative (difference) of power
+  * Look for high second derivative (second difference) of power

 * Select based on expectations about time

-  * Beats are unlikely to occur less than a few milliseconds apart
+  * Beats are unlikely to occur less than a few tens of milliseconds apart, probably more like 100ms or longer

-  * Leading edge of beat is unlikely to be more than a millisecond long
+  * Leading edge of beat is unlikely to be more than a few milliseconds long

-* Can distinguish drumbeat (noise) from note attack (spectral)
+* Can distinguish drumbeat (noise) from note attack (spectral signature)

 * Limitations of all this are many: